hantuzun/jetman/README.md

 ## How to Use?
+Install and require Jetman: `var jetman = require('jetman');`

 Create your test modules[*](#-how-to-write-test-scripts) in JavaScript.

-Require Jetman.

-Call `execute(name, tests, options, callback)`, where `name` is the name of the collection file to be generated, `tests` is the ordered list of test script modules[*](#-how-to-write-test-scripts), `options` are the options for newman execution, and `callback` is to be executed once Newman is done executing all its tasks.
+Call `jetman.execute(name, tests, options, callback)`, where `name` is the name of the collection file to be generated, `tests` is the ordered list of test script modules[*](#-how-to-write-test-scripts), `options` are the options for newman execution, and `callback` is to be executed once Newman is done executing all its tasks.
 `options` and `callback` are optional.

-Here is a simple example for running tests with jetman:
+Here is a simple example for running tests with Jetman:

     var jetman = require('jetman');